anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Created Word XLSX document from template.
 Review `Excel XLSX templates <../../document-generation/xlsx/index.html>`_ section for more information about template syntax.

+Also there is `an article <../how-tos/documents/create-xlsx-from-template.html>`_ describing how to work with this action in case of managing documents.

 .. rubric:: Output Parameters

 .. list-table::